 It’s been a quiet year for Arding & Hobbs.
 We have reported on the plans to redevelop our local landmark to modern offices, with a new two storey extension on the roof level; and the work now has full planning permission.
 But since then things have been distinctly quiet on the site with only minor surveying and exploratory work.
+The most recent development is the appearance of a small amount of scaffolding on the upper level of the building and the cupola –

 Plans have also gone in explaining how repairs will be made to the stonework, including repairing cracks and replacing bits that have become worn or damaged.
 It turns out that the landmark cupola, made mostly of Bath stone, also has some rather bodged repairs that were at some point done with modern cement, which will be replaced with stone.
-The brickwork will all be renovated – which in this case means taking out the crumbling mortar by hand and replacing it with new lime mortar, as well as removing patches of hard cement that were added in a slightly misguided previous renovation attempt.
-This will be based on a survey that was done of the external walls last year, as well as a more detailed look at the state of the brickwork once the necessary scaffolding is in place.

 The aim is to reuse and repair the original window frames wherever possible, some of which are clearly important to the character of the building.
 The survey of the current windows has identified what needs to be done to them to get them all back in business.